jeremyevans/quinto/README.md

     npm install

-That will install the other dependencies (coffeescript, express, bcrypt, and fibers).
+That will install the other dependencies (pg, coffeescript, express, bcrypt, and fibers).
 The default persistence backend uses JSON files in the filesystem, and you can create the necessary directory structure via: